 Private Label T-Shirt Printing Methods; New and Old

 Throughout the history of attaching labels onto fabric, there have been various methods used over time.
-The process of applying labels in regards to private label t-shirt printing, has evolved.
+The process of tagless label printing, has evolved.
 There are four approaches to attaching labels onto a substrate that include sewing labels directly onto the cloth, using heat transfer, using a screen printing press or using a more up to date method, pad printing.
 Whatever method you choose for your printing needs, we hope this article gives you an informative and objective view of these processes.
 Today we will explore the age old question, “what is the best tagless t shirt printing method?”

 Additionally, the level of comfort is greatly decreased.
 The constant itching of the tag proves to be a nuisance for most people and therefore, the tags are typically torn or cut out.
 For private label t-shirt printing, this proves to be the least beneficial as someone is quite literally ripping off your branding.